aollin/racechrono-ble-diy-device/README.md

 Software serial port is not an option as the Bluetooth library interrupts take too long, so the input goes to garbage.

-This particular GPS board can take both 3.3 V and 5.0 V input, so you can use either the USB rail or 3.3 V output from the Adafruit to power up the GPS.
+This particular GPS board can take both 3.3 V and 5.0 V input, so you can use either the USB rail or 3.3 V output from the Adafruit to power up.

 | Adafruit Feather nRF52 Bluefruit (nRF52832) | Adafruit Ultimate GPS Breakout v3
 | --------------------------------------------------- | ---------------------------------------